Feature Watches & Articles

 From 1950 to 1954, Bulova sold a collection of both mans and ladies watches called the "Academy Award".
 The series was a huge hit for Bulova, but also a legal nightmare.

 Read the amazing story behind the famous Bulova Academy Award series and see the many varied models Bulova produced over its four year lifespan.

 In February 2014, before the public knew of the existence of this watch, myBulova.com sent an email to the owner Dave Scott, requesting permission to release the first photograph of the Bulova chronograph wristwatch worn by Commander Scott during the Apollo 15 mission on the surface of the moon.

-It was with great pleasure and delight that on March 21 2014, myBulova.com was the first website in the world to publicly acknowledge the existence of this watch, the first and only Bulova watch to be worn by an astronaut on the surface of the moon.
+It was with great pleasure that on March 21 2014, myBulova.com was the first website in the world to publicly acknowledge the existence of this watch, the first and only Bulova watch to be worn by an astronaut on the surface of the moon.

 The Charles Lindbergh Bulova Watch

 On June 11 1927, upon his return to the US aboard the Memphis, the Bulova Watch Company presented Charles A. Lindbergh with a Bulova watch and the $1000 Bulova Prize money for making the first non-stop flight from New York to Paris.

 Read the full story on how this watch was presented to Lindbergh in 1927 and how this watch found its way to myBulova.com

 The 'Bulova Lone Eagle' watch was first released on June 17, 1927.
 Read the first ever full story published online that focused on the history of the Bulova Lone Eagle watch series.

 See a timeline of events that looks at the key dates surrounding the Bulova Watch Prize, the watches given to Charles Lindbergh and the eventual release of the now famous and highly collectable 1927 Bulova Lone Eagle watch.